technology-toolbox/website/content/blog/jjameson/2009/10/08/web-application-at-could-not-be-found-error-on-moss-2007-x64.md

 ---
-title: "\"Web application at ... could not be found\" Error on MOSS 2007 x64"
+title: '"Web application at ... could not be found" Error on MOSS 2007 x64'
 date: 2009-10-08T08:49:00-06:00
 excerpt:
   I encountered a rather nasty bug last week with Microsoft Office SharePoint